-The Performing Arts engages with the entire school curriculum.
-Drama, Music and Dance’s public aspects – performing and sharing work with others – provide important links between the girls, parents and the wider community.
-Above all, the performing arts at Tormead should be enjoyable, accessible and actively involve girls at all levels and in many different ways.
-Within Tormead School’s academic curriculum it has a vital part to play, providing a unique outlet for self-expression, creativity, teamwork and fun.
+The performing arts help to develop each pupil intellectually, socially and pastorally.
+The performing arts engage with the entire school curriculum.
+Drama, Music and Dance’s public aspects – performing and sharing work with others – provide important links between the pupils, parents and the wider community.
+Above all, the performing arts at Tormead strive to be enjoyable, accessible and actively involve pupils in different ways and at all levels.
+The performing arts have a vital part to play within Tormead’s academic curriculum, providing a unique outlet for self-expression, creativity, teamwork and fun.

-Our ethos is to allow the girls to feel comfortable and confident when performing to an audience, at whatever their performance level.
+Our ethos at Tormead is to enable our pupils to feel comfortable and confident when performing to an audience, whatever their performance level.

 The aims of Tormead Drama are threefold: enjoyment, innovation and self-expression.
 It has a unique place in the school curriculum.
 We aim to give every Drama students skills that are transferable and useful in the wider world, such as co-operation, self-control and, most importantly, self-confidence, through a wide and varied curricular and extra-curricular programme.